shapiropoly/ApplicationHabit-frontend/README.md

-⚙️ The application is currently in development ⚙️
+⚙️ The application is in the final stage ⚙️

 Frontend for a habit tracking app.